How to Switch to a New Medicare Plan During Open Enrollment

 Switching Medicare plans can be confusing and time consuming.
 Calling Medicare or visiting their website can provide you with information on enrollment periods and specifics on Parts A, B and D. And if you have Part C with a drug plan, your insurance company and/or agent can be of assistance.

 Looking for a primary care physician?
 Check out MDVIP, a nationwide network of primary care doctors who focus on personalized medicine and prevention and have the time to develop close, doctor-patient relationships.
 Most of them accept Medicare.
-Find one near you and begin your partnership in health »
+Find a physician near you and begin your partnership in health »